SkylineCommunications/dataminer-docs/connector-help/connector_help/RCI_RC2500.md

 # RCI RC2500

 The RCI RC2500 is a satellite antenna controller that allows a dish to find and track a satellite for communication.
-With this driver, you can monitor and manipulate the antenna.
+With this connector, you can monitor and manipulate the antenna.

 ## About